What to do

 Part 3

 Present your sequence.
-You can do this by performing the sequence yourself.
-You can also choose to teach the sequence to someone else or a group of others to perform.
+You can do this by performing the sequence yourself, or you can also choose to teach the sequence to someone else or a group of others to perform.
+You can present your kōrero and demonstration in front of your class or in front of your kaiako.
+Ensure that your sequence is recorded.

 Part 4

-Describe where your features appear in your sequence and how an audience can identify them.
+• a description of your sequence, where your features appear in your sequence, and how they can be identified

 How to present your learning

-Perform a sequence of approximately 30 seconds accompanied by a description of approximately 350 words.
+Perform a sequence of approximately 30 seconds accompanied by a written or verbal submission of approximately 350 words (2 minutes).
+The evidence must be captured on a video recording.

 These guidelines are indicative only.
-A student may be able to demonstrate sufficient evidence for this standard with a smaller volume of evidence.
+A student may be able to demonstrate sufficient evidence for this Achievement Standard with a smaller volume of evidence.
 Equally, some students may require more time and words to produce sufficient evidence.

-The volume of evidence submitted for the standard should allow the student to demonstrate the best of their ability and knowledge.
+The volume of evidence submitted for the Achievement Standard should allow the student to demonstrate the best of their ability and knowledge.

-Perform a sequence of approximately 30 seconds accompanied by a description of approximately 350 words.
+Perform a sequence of approximately 30 seconds accompanied by a written or verbal submission of approximately 350 words (2 minutes).
+The evidence must be captured on a video recording.

 These guidelines are indicative only.
-A student may be able to demonstrate sufficient evidence for this standard with a smaller volume of evidence.
+A student may be able to demonstrate sufficient evidence for this Achievement Standard with a smaller volume of evidence.
 Equally, some students may require more time and words to produce sufficient evidence.

-The volume of evidence submitted for the standard should allow the student to demonstrate the best of their ability and knowledge.
+The volume of evidence submitted for the Achievement Standard should allow the student to demonstrate the best of their ability and knowledge.

 Timeframe